rmmcosta/FootballLeague/README.md

 # FootballLeague
-Example on how to use Spring MVC and Spring Data JPA
+Simple example on how to use Spring MVC and Spring Data JPA Crud with Restful services